Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - Automation less sophisticated than Moosend or GetResponse

-- Nonprofit discount isn't standardized — you have to negotiate
+- Nonprofit discount isn't standardized — you'll need to negotiate

 - Support is chat/email only on lower tiers